In this post, we will be reviewing the 7 tremolo plugins that we consider to be the best on the market in 2021.

 Trem Control works with Mac OS X 10.9 or higher and Windows 7 or later.
 It is available for download as a VST, VST3, or AAX.

-The Trem Control gives you a very detailed understanding of how your Tremolo affects your signal, thanks to its ergonomic GUI.
+Thanks to its ergonomic GUI, the Trem Control gives you a very detailed understanding of how your Tremolo affects your signal.
 The Vibe control is perfect for guitarists looking to get rich harmonics with vintage amplifiers.
 This plugin isn’t just strictly for guitar players, and we recommend trying it out on various elements in your mix like drums, vocals, or keyboards.

 4. Melda MTremoloMB Review

 The MMultiband Tremolo by Mela Productions may seem a bit simply at first look, thanks to the Windows 95-like design of its interface.

 However, this plugin has an impressive arsenal of signal shaping capabilities.
 This plugin sets itself apart by applying multiband volume modulation to a signal instead of standard volume automation.

 You can choose to affect six independent frequency bands on their dry signal.
 For example, you can set the high frequency to have a fast modulation rate while simultaneously leaving the low-mids on a slow tremolo speed.
 Try using this mode on padding instruments like strings or synths to give them some exciting motion dynamics.